Case Management Certification Review Course

 We also understand that cramming in hours of lecture a day-long program can lead to information overload.
 As a result, we are providing this online course that you can take at your own pace.
 You can listen as long as you want, as many time as you want, and break when you need to.
 When you’re ready to come back; whether a few minutes, days or weeks later, your course will be waiting for you.
 You can also review the course as many times as you wish at no additional charge.

-share a common platform to better understand the role, function and opportunities case managers bring to the healthcare system
+Explain a common platform to better understand the role, function and opportunities bring to the healthcare system

-After completing this course you’ll have an understanding of the important role case managers play in today’s complex healthcare system and how this information is vital to preparing for and passing a national case management certification exam.
+Have an understanding of the important role case managers play in today’s complex healthcare system

-Through listening to the modules, you will know where to focus your additional studies and be able to develop your own personalized study plan.
+Through listening to the modules, attendees will know where to focus your additional studies and be able to develop your own personalized study plan.